 General Curriculum Honors Pathway (H) MPS general curriculum aligns to the Massachusetts Curriculum Frameworks that provide a consistent, clear understanding of what students are expected to learn.
 The standards are designed to be robust and relevant to the real world, reflecting the knowledge and skills that our students need for success in college and careers.
-Our general curriculum presents rigorous grade-level The MPS Middle School Honors Pathway Recognition is to recognize students for their academic and civic skills and achievement in one or more of the four separate core content areas: English Language Arts (ELA), Math, Science, and Social Studies/History.
-Students must complete all of the requirements outlined below to participate. expectations in the areas of Math, English Language Arts, Science and Social Studies/History and identifies the knowledge and skills students need in order to be successful in college and in future careers.
+Our general curriculum presents rigorous grade-level expectations in the areas of Math, English Language Arts, Science and Social Studies/History and identifies the knowledge and skills students need in order to be successful in college and in future careers.
 These standards will help ensure that students have similar academic skills.
-Students in general curriculum courses have homework Students in the four core content areas must consistently demonstrate the following: Grades in the class as well as honors content: 89-100 Differentiated assignments: Complex multisteps assignments More rigorous, honors-level work on a regular basis, and will be expected to complete various types of assignments including complex writing assignments, project-based assignments, and long-term assignments.
+Students in general curriculum courses have homework on a regular basis, and will be expected to complete various types of assignments including complex writing assignments.
 Some classroom time is devoted to reviewing concepts and problems encountered in the homework.
-3. 10 hours of Community Service within their school community (e.i., reading Buddies, mentorship, assisting with cafeteria cleanup, etc.) Students will begin participation during the second quarter of the year.
+The MPS Middle School Honors Pathway Recognition is to recognize students for their academic and civic skills and achievement in one or more of the four separate core content areas: English Language Arts (ELA), Math, Science, and Social Studies/History.
+Students must complete all of the requirements outlined below to participate.
+Students in the four core content areas must consistently demonstrate the following: Grades in the class as well as honors content: 89-100 Differentiated assignments: Complex multisteps assignments More rigorous, honors-level work 10 hours of Community Service within their school community (e.i., reading Buddies, mentorship, assisting with cafeteria cleanup, etc.) Students will begin participation during the second quarter of the year.
 If successful with Honors content, they will receive a recognition ('Honors') on their middle-school transcript for the courses in which they participated.